zowe/docs-site/docs/user-guide/ze-usage.md

 # Using Zowe Explorer

-This is a placeholder for a meta that will include info about usage tips and sample use cases (Data set, USS files, JOBs, TSO commands and the like).
+Use the content of this section to familiarize yourself with the extension, and make the best use of available options and features.
+The section contains usage tips, sample use cases for data sets, USS files, JOBs, and TSO commands.

+## Usage Tips

 Use the following tips to familiarize yourself with the extension and make the best use of it:

 * **Data set, USS and jobs persistence settings:** You can enable the persistence of any data sets, USS files and jobs by adding them to the **Favorites** tab.
 Right-click on a data set, USS file or jobs and click **Add Favorite**.

-* **Syntax highlighter:** Zowe Explorer supports syntax hightlighter for data sets.
-To enhance the experience of using the extension, download an extension that highlights syntax, such as [IBM-JCL](https://marketplace.visualstudio.com/items?itemName=kelosky.ibm-jcl) or [IBM-Assembler](https://marketplace.visualstudio.com/items?itemName=kelosky.ibm-assembler).
+* **Identify syntax errors wtih a syntax highlighter:** Zowe Explorer supports a syntax hightlighter for data sets.
+To enhance the experience of using the extension, download an extension that highlights syntax, such as [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) or [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support).

 * **Edit a profile**: You can now edit existing profiles by clicking the **pencil** button next to the **magnifying glass** button in the explorer tree.
 The feature lets you modify the information inside your profile.